 The best remote desktop solution depends on your business and your budget.

 For individuals and small business, Chrome Remote Desktop is fast and free.
 But setup can be a hassle.
 RemotePC is reliable and budget-friendly.
 With loads of options for IT departments, TeamViewer has long been the industry standard for remote support.
-But prepared to open your wallet.
+But be prepared to open your wallet.

 All three remote desktop solutions also offer apps for your phones and tablets.
-So you can even access your PCs on the go.
+So you can access your PCs on the go.